Skip to main content

 ii.
 It is the clients responsibility to make online payments far enough in advance to ensure that deposit due dates and final payment due dates are met.

 iii.
-Once a deposit or final payment as been processed it is final.
+Once a deposit or final payment as Been processed it is final.
 Refunds and re-billing are not permitted because the clients wants to change the method of payment.

 RAFFLES